thomasperi/yacssmin/README.md

 ## Warning

 I haven't created many test cases yet.
-Use at your own risk, and please report any issues you have with it.
+Use at your own risk, and please submit any test cases you write, working or not.

 ## Installation